The Seattle City Council unanimously (7-0) passed this bill on January 13, 2020. Read our press release.

 - We need limits on political spending by corporations with significant foreign ownership to help protect democratic self-government.

-- Letter from Ellen Weintraub, Chair, Federal Election Commission
+- Letter from Commissioner Ellen Weintraub, Chair, Federal Election Commission (Jan.
+6, 2020)

-Quantifying Foreign Institutional Block Ownership at Publicly Traded U.S. Corporations by John C. Coates, Ron Fein, Kevin Crenny and L. Vivian Dong
+Quantifying Foreign Institutional Block Ownership at Publicly Traded U.S. Corporations by John C. Coates, Ron Fein, Kevin Crenny & L. Vivian Dong

 Since the Supreme Court’s 2010 Citizens United decision invalidated restrictions on corporate political spending, considerable public and policymaker interest has developed in the potential for U.S. elections to be influenced by foreign interests through U.S. corporations.
 On the one hand, existing federal law (the Federal Election Campaign Act) already prohibits political spending in federal, state, or local elections by corporations that are incorporated outside the U.S., or which have their principal place of business abroad.
 On the other hand, current law still allows substantial avenues for foreign influence over corporate political spending by U.S.-incorporated and -based corporations.